braceal/vllm-globus-compute/README.md

 ```

 The above command will output a yaml file with the globus-compute configuration.
 Let's update it by copying this in.
-Make sure to update the **account** name so that
-your jobs get charge the correct account.
+Make sure to update the **account** name so your jobs get charged correctly.

 For more details, see here: https://funcx.readthedocs.io/en/latest/endpoints.html#polaris-alcf